-- Provide strategies and invest in the recruitment, training and retention of high-quality elementary principals, increasing the number of elementary principals of color, incentivizing principals to stay in or move to high-need elementary schools, and providing professional development for effective leadership for early learning. - Remove penalties/salary disincentives to becoming and remaining an elementary principal. - This recommendation should align with Commission recommendations on principals, with an emphasis on the specific needs in elementary school. - Fund teaching assistants in the early grades, targeting first to high-need elementary schools.
-Include teaching assistants in schools' professional learning for literacy. - Improve and increase student access, including students with disabilities and students enrolled in NC Pre-K, to Specialized Instructional Support Personnel (SISP) by funding school psychologist, school nurse, school counselor, and school social worker positions to a level that moves closer to or in alignment with nationally recommended ratios and include competitive salaries and benefits to fill positions. - Provide school systems with proportional staffing models in support of effective teaming of these specialized staff to meet the social and emotional, behavioral, mental health, physical health and safety of all students. - Ensure sufficient elementary school staff, including Specialized Instructional Support Personnel (SISP), in each elementary school to allow the capacity to reach all families with adequate contacts, home visits, and connections to needed resources, including health and mental health services and afterschool and summer learning opportunities, according to specific needs as monitored.
+- Provide strategies and invest in the recruitment, training and retention of high-quality elementary principals, increasing the number of elementary principals of color, incentivizing principals to stay in or move to high-need elementary schools, and providing professional development for effective leadership for early learning. - Remove penalties/salary disincentives to becoming and remaining an elementary principal. - Fund teaching assistants in the early grades, targeting first to high-need elementary schools. - Improve student access, including students with disabilities, to Specialized Instructional Support Personnel (SISP) by funding school psychologist, school nurse, school counselor, and school social worker positions to a level that moves closer to or in alignment with nationally recommended ratios and include competitive salaries and benefits to fill positions. - Provide school systems with proportional staffing models in support of effective teaming of these specialized staff to meet the social and emotional, behavioral, mental health, physical health and safety of all students. - Ensure sufficient elementary school staff, including Specialized Instructional Support Personnel (SISP), in each elementary school to allow the capacity to reach all families with adequate contacts, home visits, and connections to needed resources, according to specific needs as monitored. - Review and revise accountability measures in the early grades to ensure a culture of continuous quality improvement. - Ensure that the way effectiveness is measured is culturally relevant and meaningful to educators, families, students, and other stakeholders. - Use a common formative assessment model in K-3. - Schools should implement strategies within a multi-tiered system of support (MTSS) and with SISP teams to ensure regular school attendance and reduction of suspension and expulsion. - Districts should support effective transitions and alignment of birth through third grade experiences for children.